 Where opportunities are available, students are encouraged to be involved in student representative councils (SRCs) and programs within their local community.

 There are several leadership and peer support programs in schools to encourage self-awareness and personal development.
-The ‘buddy’ system, where an older student is assigned to support a younger student, is now common in schools and has two main benefits – the older student learns to take on leadership and responsibility, while the younger student knows they have another student at school to whom they can turn for assistance.
+Although official leadership positions won’t be held by all students, they may be recognised as leaders through role modelling and engagement in the school community.
+Mentoring systems, where older students support younger students, are common in schools and have two main benefits – the older student learns to take on leadership and responsibility, while the younger student knows they have another student at school to whom they can turn for assistance.

 Student study tours and exchanges